joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 ***

+## 3. Sum

-## 3. You are given two variables a and b, compute their sum and store it in another variable named sum then print the result.
+You are given two variables a and b, compute their sum, store it in a variable named sum, then print the result.

 ```swift